lfaley/ApplicationDeveloperApp/Documentation/ProgressAsOf1_11.26.2025.md

 - The `MajorPhase2` folder is empty except for a `.keep` file.
 No documentation or implementation files are present at this time.

 ---

+## Review: Code Directories (Implementation Status)

+### electron-app/
+- Modern Electron app with React/MUI UI, animated loader, and IPC integration is fully implemented.
+- Core features (multi-action assessment, Markdown report, error logging, animated loader, action selection, results modal, native dialogs) are present in code and tested.
+- Automated test suite covers IPC, backend, and UI logic (see __tests__).
+- Assessment logic is modularized (assessProject.js) and robustly tested.
+- No README.md present, but code and tests confirm implementation of documented features.

+### dashboard/
+- React + Vite dashboard implements modular agent workflow navigation (context, orchestration, code review agents).
+- UI and navigation for agent workflows are implemented (see src/components/).
+- Project selection, workflow steps, and agent dashboards are present in code.
+- README.md and code confirm implementation of documented dashboard features.

+### MCP-SERVER/
+- project-context-agent: Implements drift detection, health check, and sync tools as a MCP server (see src/index.ts).
+- orchestration-agent: Implements multi-agent orchestration, assessment, and review workflows (see src/).
+- project-roadmap-agent: Implements roadmap parsing, progress tracking, Gantt/velocity calculations, and forecasting (see dist/).
+- code-documentation-agent: Source folder missing or not present; implementation status unknown.
+- All implemented agents have code, types, and tool modules matching documentation.

+### Summary
+- All major code directories (except code-documentation-agent) have implemented the features described in documentation.
+- Automated tests are present for core logic and UI in electron-app.
+- Some documentation agents or planned features may not be fully implemented (code-documentation-agent missing src/).